 Examine the basic principles of financial management of a small equine business.
 Preparing balance sheets, analyzing income statements and understanding cash flow are key tools in effectively managing a successful business.
-Students will also study common risk and liability issues for business owners as well as exploring those issues unique to running your equine enterprise.
+You will study common risk and liability issues for business owners as well as explore unique issues to running your equine enterprise.

-Equine Business Finance & Risk management will provide you with the skills to manage your own business or as an employee including those managing: tack and feed stores, rescue facilities, boarding schools, non-profit organizations, event and show coordinators, freelancers, and all other small business owners are well-suited participants for this course.
+This course will provide you with the skills to manage your own business or work as an employee of an equine business—including tack and feed stores, rescue facilities, boarding schools and non-profit organizations.
+Event and show coordinators, freelancers, and all other small business owners are well-suited participants for this course.

-- Become aware of potential risks that can affect an equine business
+- Describe potential risks that can affect an equine business;

-- Established guidelines and tools to reduce the potential risk factors
+- Establish guidelines and tools to reduce the potential risk factors; and

 - The Basics Principles of Accounting